meikse/plant_ident/README.md

 1. Find and use real input and output data to ensure arbitrariness\
 or
 2. Enlarge the amount of generated data (which slows down training)
+3. Why not raw data at the comparison at the end in `main.py` ?